Proton Therapy for Brain Tumors

 Proton therapy can be particularly beneficial for brain tumor patients.
 Since the brain is in close proximity to many critical organs, structures, and other parts of the nervous system, the ability of protons to precisely target the tumor makes proton therapy at the Northwestern Medicine Proton Center a particularly effective treatment option for many brain tumors.

 Proton therapy may be appropriate for the following types of brain tumors:

 - Supratentorial PNET

 - Germ cell tumors

-The Northwestern Medicine Proton Center is one of the few proton therapy centers throughout the Midwest and the only one in Illinois.
+The Northwestern Medicine Proton Center is one of the few proton therapy centers throughout the Midwest and the first one in Illinois.
 Our team is dedicated to explaining all of your treatment options for brain cancer and facilitating a conversation with you and your physician or oncologist to determine the best course of treatment for you.

 To learn if you can benefit from proton therapy, call 1.877.887.5807 or fill out our online form.